HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

 **1. ETL (Extract, Transform, Load)**:

-ETL is a crucial process in data warehousing and analytics that involves extracting data from various sources, transforming it into a consistent format, and loading it into a target system, such as a data warehouse or a data lake.
+ETL is a crucial process in data analytics that involves extracting data from various sources, transforming it into a consistent format, and loading it into a target system, such as a data warehouse or a data lake.
 Here's a brief overview of each component:

 - **Extract**: In the extraction phase, data is collected from multiple sources, including databases, files, APIs, and streaming platforms.
 This may involve querying databases, scraping web data, or accessing data from external sources.